Skip to main content

 HubSpot will ignore values for read-only and non-existent properties.
 To clear a property value, pass an empty string for the property in the request body.

-Learn more about batch updating by clicking the Endpoints tab at the top of this article.
+Learn more about batch updating by checking out the reference documentation.

 To associate a meeting with records, such as a contact and its associated companies, make a PUT request to /crm/v3/objects/meetings/{meetingId}/associations/{toObjectType}/{toObjectId}/{associationTypeId}.
 The request URL contains the following fields: